-Section 5.
-Section 6 of the act, amended December 5, 1973 (P.L.380, No.136), is reenacted and amended to read:
+Section 4.
+Section 6 of the act, amended November 22, 1978 (P.L.1157, No.272), is amended to read:

 Section 6.
 Proof of Claim.-Each claim shall include reasonable proof of household income, the size and nature of the property claimed as a homestead and the rent or tax receipt, or other proof that the real property taxes on the homestead have been paid, or rent in connection with the occupancy of a homestead has been paid.
-If the claimant is a widow, or widower, an affidavit of such status shall be included.
+If the claimant is a widow, or widower, a declaration of such status [on such forms and] in such manner as prescribed by the Secretary of Revenue shall be included.
 Proof that a claimant is eligible to receive disability benefits under the Federal Social Security Act shall constitute proof of disability under this act.
-No person who has been found not to be disabled by the social security administration shall be granted [assistance] a rebate under this act.
+No person who has been found not to be disabled by the social security administration shall be granted a rebate or dividend under this act.
 A claimant not covered under the Federal Social Security Act shall be examined by a physician designated by the department and such status determined using the same standards used by the social security administration.
-It shall not be necessary that such taxes or rent were paid by the claimant: Provided, That the rent or taxes have been paid when the claim is filed.
-The first claim filed shall include proof that the claimant or his spouse was age sixty-five or over or fifty years or over in the case of a widow, or widower, during the calendar year in which real property taxes or rent were due and payable.
+It shall not be necessary that such taxes or rent were paid directly by the claimant: Provided, That the rent or taxes have been paid when the claim is filed.
+The first claim filed shall include proof that the claimant or his spouse was age sixty-five or over or fifty years or over in the case of a widow, or widower, during the calendar year in which real property taxes or rent were due and pavable.

-Section 6.
-Section 7 of the act is reenacted to read:
+Section 5.
+Section 7 of the act, is reenacted to read: